Easy Keto Thai Larb Rolls… Low in carbs, but packed with exotic flavor!

 - Place a spoonful of the larb filling in lettuce leaves.
 Add mint and cilantro leaves to each lettuce leaf and roll.
 If the lettuce leaves are very flexible, tuck the bottom in as you roll, burrito style.

 NOTE: Fresh lemongrass and kaffir lime leaves can be tricky to find in some parts of the country.
-I suggest going to an Asian market for these...
-Yes, they make such a difference they are worth the trip!
+I suggest going to an Asian market for these...yes, they make such a difference that they are worth the trip!
 You can keep both in the freezer for future use, so stock up.